 6.3.4 ensuring that permission to reproduce, adapt, translate and publish third party material (such as text, photographs, and videos) has been secured beforehand;

 6.3.5 ensuring that when communications products are posted on third-party platforms (e.g. social media), they are also available on Government of Canada websites;

 6.4 Index of publications

 6.4.1 maintaining an index of all of their department's publications, including electronic, free and priced publications as well as co-publications;

-6.4.2 forwarding electronic copies of the index mentioned in 6.4.1 twice a year (November and April) to the Publishing and Depository Services Directorate at Public Works and Government Services Canada and the Digital Legal Deposit Unit at Library and Archives Canada;
+6.4.2 forwarding electronic copies of the index mentioned in 6.4.1 twice a year (November and April) to the Publishing and Depository Services Directorate at Public Services and Procurement Canada and the Digital Legal Deposit Unit at Library and Archives Canada;